bhamail/picapsule/src/site/markdown/supplies.md

      For those who want the fastest possible solution, the Pi 5 has a PCI Express interface available via a ribbon cable and adapter.
 As I said, I'm desirous of a Pi 5, but couldn't find one as of this writing.

+     Spoiler alert: I'm thinking about a Pi 5 with a 4tb M.2 NVMe SSD add-on card that also provides POE.

 Next step: [Setup](setup.html)